nfultz/conkyhttpd/README.md

 Then run conky:

-    conky -c webconky &
+    conky -c conkyhttpd.conkyrc &

-And checkout the sample page:
+And view the sample page:

     firefox startpage.html